tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Non-linear data plot](Images/nn_1.png)

-* The data is split into training and testing sets, and it is scaled before building and testing the neural network.
+* The data is split into training and testing sets, and is scaled before building and testing the neural network.

   ```python
   # Create training and testing sets